Sugar cravings are a familiar challenge for many, often signaling underlying nutritional deficiencies that need attention.

 You can eat more protein with your carbs, like combining nuts and oatmeal in the morning instead of plain oatmeal.

-If you are a vegetarian or vegan try adding avocado, nuts and seeds to your meal, for example to a salad.
-Of course you can also do this even if you eat meat!
+If you are a vegetarian or vegan, try adding avocado, nuts, and seeds to your meal, for example, a salad.
+Of course, you can also do this even if you eat meat!

 Unsweetened Food Deficiency

-Oftentimes we hear about artificial sweeteners.
-We’re so used to artificial sweeteners that we’ve become deficient in liking or wanting unsweetened foods!
+We often hear about artificial sweeteners.
+We’re so used to them that we’ve become deficient in liking or wanting unsweetened foods!

-Yes, the American palate has become desensitized from eating too many processed and artificially sweetened foods!
-It seems like artificial sweeteners are in almost everything.
+Yes, the American palate has become desensitized to eating too many processed and artificially sweetened foods!
+Artificial sweeteners seem to be in almost everything.

 The sugar industry is worth a crazy amount of money.
 Why?
 Because they get you and me both to eat way more sugar than we should.

-Always eating sugary sweeteners then makes you think this is how normal food tastes.
+Usually, eating sugary sweeteners makes you think this is how normal food tastes.
 This is how you develop a sweet tooth over time!

-So then when you have food that isn’t artificially sweetened, you feel like something is missing.
-Then you start to crave sugary treats because this is what is normal to you.
+So when you eat food that isn’t artificially sweetened, you feel like something is missing.
+Then, you start to crave sugary treats because this is normal to you.

-Even with savory or salty foods, it feels like something is missing if there isn’t enough sugar in the recipe.
+Even with savory or salty foods, something is missing if there isn’t enough sugar in the recipe.

 How To Stop Unsweetened Sugar Craving Deficiency

-To stop desiring sugar then your body must get a steady stream of glucose.
-To get a steady stream of glucose you need to eat wholesome foods on a regular basis.
+To stop desiring sugar, your body must get a steady stream of glucose, which it does by eating wholesome foods on a regular basis.

 After your body digests carbs like white rice or muffins, your body quickly turns the carbs into glucose.

-But glucose is also found after you eat protein, fat or fiber too!
+But glucose is also found after you eat protein, fat, or fiber!

-Protein, fat and fiber are different from sugar or carbs, Because the energy from these sources gets converted into glucose slower than is the case with carbs.
+Protein, fat, and fiber are different from sugar or carbohydrates because the energy from these sources is converted into glucose slower than with carbohydrates.

-Now they are low on blood-sugar levels and are craving some more quick energy for their brain or muscles.
+Now, they are at low blood-sugar levels and craving more quick energy for their brain or muscles.

-To cut down these kind intense desires, eat healthy snacks with protein.
-Have nuts to help stabilize your blood sugar so a sugar craving doesn’t spike hard afterwards.
+To cut down on these intense desires, eat healthy snacks with protein.
+Have nuts to help stabilize your blood sugar so a sugar craving doesn’t spike hard afterward.

-If you want something sweet then try having dark chocolate.
-Dark chocolate is actually pretty darn good for you (in moderation)!
+If you want something sweet, try dark chocolate.
+Dark chocolate is pretty darn good for you (in moderation)!

-Try to pick a chocolate with less sugar and you are 100% good to go!
+Try to pick a chocolate with less sugar, and you will be 100% good to go!

 What Hormone Makes You Crave Sugar?
 Lack Of Serotonin!

-A lack of serotonin in the brain is one cause for food cravings.
+A lack of serotonin in the brain is one cause of food cravings.

-Serotonin also plays a role with mood stability, sleep and appetite control as well!
+Serotonin also affects mood stability, sleep, and appetite control!

 Serotonin is like the ‘happy’ hormone.
-But there are many things which can cause your brain to become serotonin depleted.
+But many things can cause your brain to become serotonin-depleted.

 Here are some ways you exhaust your stores of serotonin:

-• Lack of sleep: not getting a good night’s rest decreases serotonin levels as well.
+- Lack of sleep: not getting a good night’s rest also decreases serotonin levels.

-• Too much caffeine: coffee is high in stimulants and this interrupts your sleep cycle.
+- Too much caffeine: coffee is high in stimulants, interrupting your sleep cycle.
 Sound familiar?

 Yes!
 That’s right!
 Diets, especially very restrictive diets, can deplete your serotonin.